2023 Toyota Tundra Coming With iForce MAX V6 Hybrid

 2023 Toyota Tundra Interior

 The 2023 Toyota Tundra is expected to evolve based on the current truck style.
 Inside, the new Tundra will welcome Toyota’s latest Entune infotainment technology.
-This includes an available 12.0-inch touchscreen infotainment system and a large head-up display unit.
+This includes a 12.0-inch touchscreen infotainment system and a large head-up display unit.

 It is also expected to feature a much larger infotainment screen than the current 8.0-inch unit, which displays the functionality of Apple Car Play in the teaser.

-Expect Android Auto also to take part, as both services are already offered by trucks today.
-The Car and Driver indicate that a JBL audio system is provided as well.
+Expect Android Auto to take part, as trucks already offer both services today.
+The Car and Driver indicate that a JBL audio system is also provided.

-Recently, the Toyota Tundra 2023 will also be available with a panoramic sunroof, as well as a fully shiftable rear window.
+Recently, the Toyota Tundra 2023 will also be available with a panoramic sunroof and a fully shiftable rear window.
 Together these two elements should mimic the open-air driving experience quite well.

 Tundra TRD Pro models will feature a unique red leather interior, complete with special trim accent stitching.
 The automaker also showed off the truck’s rotary drive mode selector, which features a mode specifically designed for off-road adventures.